hpgavin/multivarious/README.md

 A multitude of various Python modules for multivariable things like digital signal processing, linear time invariant systems, optimization, ordinary differential equations and random variables.

+This repository has a pedagogical focus and emphasizes a transparent implementation of numerical methods for uncertainty quantification and optimization of multivariate systems with integrated visualization tools.
+For decades, this package has served undergraduate and graduate engineering courses.

 This repository is under development.
 Updates to this README lag the addition of code.
 Stay tuned!!!

 ## dsp . digitial signal processing